mozilla/treeherder/tests/README.md

 The backend test suite can be run outside the Docker container.

+### Prerequisits

+**Ubuntu**

+The `mysqlclient` and `Python` versions are very particular on Ubuntu (and maybe Windows too).
+These specific versions are known to work:

+    sudo apt-get install libmysqlclient-dev
+    apt-get install python3.7.5
+    apt-get install libmysqlclient-1.4.6

+Ensure you are using the correct python; we will use `python37` here, but it may be different on your machine

+    python37 -m pip install wheel

 ### Start the services

 We need all but the main `backend` service running.
 Since multiple `backend` instances are allowed, we will simply start everything up